Non-robustness of diffusion estimates on networks with measurement error

+Researchers and policymakers use network data to estimate models of diffusion---quantifying the extent of illness or technology adoption, summarizing dynamics (e.g., $\calR_{0}$), and targeting interventions.
+See \cite{anderson1991infectious}, \cite{jackson2009}, \cite{jackson2011diffusion}, and \cite{sadlere2023} for applications, including settings with strategic behavior.

+This paper shows that even tiny mismeasurement of the network creates large forecast errors in diffusion.
+We identify a general mechanism: on networks with polynomial expansion---capturing structured interactions from geography, social groups, or institutions---even a vanishingly small number of missing links that are geometrically unaligned with the observed network change the expansion properties, generating catastrophic forecast errors.
+This holds even when the econometrician has perfect knowledge of either the network or the initial seed, and over policy-relevant intermediate horizons: long enough for diffusion to matter, short enough that it has not saturated the network.
+The numerical observation of \cite{watts1998collective}---that random shortcuts on a ring lattice dramatically compress path lengths---is a special case of this principle; our framework explains \emph{why} it occurs and characterizes precisely \emph{when} it does and does not arise.

+Crucially, not all missing links cause these problems.
+When missing links mirror the structure of observed links---what we term \emph{aligned} error---forecasts remain asymptotically correct.
+Forecast failure occurs precisely when missing links are more dispersed than observed links: they act as shortcuts bridging distinct parts of the observed graph, accelerating expansion beyond what the observed network would predict.
+We call this \emph{unaligned} error.
+This characterization provides actionable guidance for applied researchers: the key question is not \emph{how many} links are missing, but whether data collection is more likely to miss links that resemble observed links (aligned---safe for forecasting) or links that bridge different network regions (unaligned---dangerous).

-We show four key results: (i) predictions of where diffusion goes is sensitive to \emph{local} uncertainty of the initial seeding; (ii) predictions of diffusion counts will be under-estimated with even vanishingly small measurement error of the network; (iii) while aggregated estimated quantities such as the basic reproductive number $\calR_0$ can be estimated correctly despite the measurement error, it provides limited information for more disaggregated targets; (iv) because the measurement error is so small, most data augmentation (either estimating the measurement error or conducting additional data collection) will be ineffectual.
-These seemingly pessimistic results, however, provide clarity on possible positive strategies to explore: the extremely high returns to wide-spread strategies early in a diffusion.
+We show five key results: (i) predictions of \emph{where} diffusion goes are sensitive to local uncertainty of the initial seeding (Theorem~\ref{thm:sensitive-dep}); (ii) predictions of diffusion counts will be catastrophically under-estimated with even vanishingly small unaligned measurement error of the network (Theorem~\ref{thm:main-polynomial}); (iii) when measurement error is instead aligned, forecast failure vanishes (Theorem~\ref{thm:no-failure-mar}); (iv) while aggregated quantities such as the basic reproductive number $\calR_0$ can be estimated consistently, they provide limited information for disaggregated forecasts; (v) because the measurement error is so small, most data augmentation approaches are ineffectual.

-To give intuition, consider a network formation process where connections occur with a higher probability for people with some observable commonality (e.g., geography, school, work) or latent factors (e.g., \citet{hoffrh2002}).
-With a perfectly measured graph, when a diffusion process is seeded, we can draw a ball around the (known) initial seed that will exhaustively enumerate the number of nodes possibly affected by the process.
-This ball will expand over time, with the ball's radius defined by the distance from the initial seed.
-Even if the network is fully known, proximate initial seeds can effectively have the balls drawn around them expand differently---there will be overlap between the expanding shells, but also non-trivial divergence.
-So, small perturbations in the initial seed can lead to misleading conclusions on where the diffusion process goes.